Alicepinch/stay-in-st-tropez/README.md

 ### Content

-- Content was mostly writen by myself due to visiting the area many times with the help of wikipidea and google maps.
+- Content was mostly writen by myself from visiting the area many times with the help of wikipidea and google maps.

 ### Media